StanislasTran/Twilight/Readme.md

 1. In Eclipse, go to **Client.java** and modify **TEST** variable to **true**.
 2. Use **run.bat** to start multiple Clients, modify the batch depending the number of clients you need.

+##How to play in LAN on different computers
+1. In Eclipse, go to **Client.java** and modify **localhost** variable to **false**.
+2. In Eclipse, go to **Client.java** and modify **ipServer** variable to your iPv4 or iPv6 (CMD -> ipconfig).
+3. Launch Server, then Client on different computers, connected on the same Internet Network.
+4. To play on different Internet Network, please use Hamachi to simulate a LAN (VPN).

 ##Commands

+* '/createRoom NAME_ROOM NUMBER_OF_PLAYERS_MAX' to create a new room.
+* '/join NAME_ROOM' to join a game room.

-* '/start' to start the game
+* '/start' to start the game.
-* '/vote NOM' to vote during the night for werewolves
+* '/vote NAME' for werewolves to vote during the night , and for villagers to vote during the day.
+* '/witch_save yes/no' for witch to save the killed villager.
+* '/witch_kill NAME' for witch to kill a player.

+[NEW FEATURE] Double click on one of the player name to put these commands on the textbox automatically (following the status of the game)

 ##Team Members